danmasta/csv/README.md

 * Only 1 dependency: [lodash](https://github.com/lodash/lodash)

 ## About
-After testing literally every CSV library on npm ([csv](https://www.npmjs.com/package/csv), [csv-parse](https://www.npmjs.com/package/csv-parse), [fast-csv](https://www.npmjs.com/package/fast-csv), [papaparse](https://www.npmjs.com/package/papaparse), [csvdata](https://www.npmjs.com/package/csvdata), [csv-parser](https://github.com/mafintosh/csv-parser), and [more](https://www.npmjs.com/search?q=csv)) in our BI system at work, we could only max out at about ~1k rows/ 1mb per second, and often far less depending on the library.
-We built a parser internally that helped us get a 12x boost to 12mb a second, combined with some other tricks we were able to bring our job processing down from several hours to ~10 minutes.
-This library is a result of those learnings, as well as testing as many different algorithms as I could find and/ or think of.
-After many many tests, this implementation was the fastest native javascript version I could find.
+I was working on our BI system at work, and as our user base kept growing our jobs got slower and slower.
+A huge bottleneck for us was csv parsing.
+We tried many of the popular csv libraries on npm ([csv](https://www.npmjs.com/package/csv), [csv-parse](https://www.npmjs.com/package/csv-parse), [fast-csv](https://www.npmjs.com/package/fast-csv), [papaparse](https://www.npmjs.com/package/papaparse), [csvdata](https://www.npmjs.com/package/csvdata), [csv-parser](https://github.com/mafintosh/csv-parser), and [more](https://www.npmjs.com/search?q=csv)), but were unable to get a decent level of performance consistently from our many jobs.
+We are parsing tens of millions of rows per day, with the average row being around 1.5kb, with 80+ columns (it's not uncommon for one job to parse up to 10gb of data).
+Some columns have complex json strings, some are empty, some are in languages like Chinese, and some use `/r/n` for new lines.
+We needed something fast, chunk boundary safe, and character encoding safe.
+Something that worked well on all of our various csv formats.
+Some of the other parsers failed to accurately parse `/r/n` newlines across chunk boundaries, some failed altogether, some caused out of memory errors, some were just crazy slow, and some had encoding errors with multi-byte characters.

-According to the self proclaimed fastest [csv-parser](https://github.com/mafintosh/csv-parser), this library is currently faster by a factor of 2.5x (on my i7 3770k from 2012), using the same [test data](https://github.com/mafintosh/csv-parser/blob/master/test/data/process_all_rows.csv), achieving around 35-40Mb per second processing, depending on data and cpu.
+We ended up creating a parser internally that helped us achieve better performance and stability for our jobs, drastically cutting down our job processing time.
+This library is a result of those learnings.
+It's fast, stable, works on any data, and is highly configurable.
+Based on the benchmarks from [csv-parser](https://github.com/mafintosh/csv-parser), this library currently provides increased throughput by a factor of ~3x (on my i7 3770k from 2012), using the same [test data](https://github.com/mafintosh/csv-parser/blob/master/test/data/process_all_rows.csv), achieving around 40-45Mb per second processing, depending on data and cpu.

 ## Usage
 Add csv as a dependency for your app and install via npm